sara-sabr/ITStrategy/presentations/General-IT-and-strategy.md

 - From a **contracting** model one
 - To a **partnership** one

+_We are all on the same team, looking to solve problems_

 Note:

 - Contracting: expects business requirements and we deliver on requirements
-- Partnership: we are one team trying to solve a problem
+- Partnership: we are one team looking to solve a problem

 --